MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-internet-connection-failures-from-the-top-95-percent-of-device-ap-pairs.md

 ---
-title: Internet connection failure rate of top 95 percent of device / AP pairs with greater than 50 percent signal quality
+title: Internet connection failure rate of top 95 percent of device and access-point, that have greater than 50 percent signal quality
 description: The measure aggregates telemetry from a 7-day sliding window into a percentage of instances where a device Fails to connect to the Internet via Wi-Fi. ms.topic: article ms.date: 05/20/2019